tamilselvanarjun/auto-ed/paper.md

 For more advanced users and developers interested in further modifications of the package, the Github repository can also be cloned.
 Full details for use of the package outside of the web app are also available in `DeveloperDocumentation.ipynb`.

-For users interested in learning more about the underlying theory of automatic differentiation, the software is complemented by an accompanying automatic differentiation unit.
+Finally, for users interested in learning more about the underlying theory of automatic differentiation, the software is complemented by an accompanying automatic differentiation unit.

 ## Accompanying Automatic Differentiation Unit

 This software package is accompanied by a series of learning modules available on [Read the Docs](https://auto-ed.readthedocs.io/en/latest) to help students understand the theory behind automatic differentiation that is performed and visualized by the package.
-In the first module, we motivate the need for automatic differentiation, contrast it with numeric and symbolic differentiation, and introduce the basics of forward mode for a single input single output function.
+In the first module, we motivate the need for automatic differentiation, contrast it with numeric and symbolic differentiation, and introduce the basics of forward mode for a single-input, single-output function.
 In the second module, we expand on the first module to include more of the theory underlying the forward mode, including a consideration of multiple input variables.
 We also emphasize the computational table and the graph structure in more detail.
 Manual exercises are complemented with the `Auto-eD` web application.
 The third module introduces the reverse